 Aside from these diverse regions and shopping streets, London also benefits from several large malls and shopping centres, including:

 London benefits from an excellent public transport network, comprised of the Underground, buses, trams and overground rail services.
 Between them, these services cover the entire urban area and present a variety of options for getting around the city.
-What’s more, the major overground terminals, such as Victoria, Waterloo, Kings Cross and Blackfriars, offer train connections across the rest of the UK.
+What’s more, the major overground terminals, such as Victoria, Waterloo, Kings Cross, and Blackfriars, offer train connections across the rest of the UK.

 The Tube is the most convenient and cost-effective way to navigate the central areas.
-London Underground prices vary depending on the time and distance of travel, however, a day Travelcard for zones 1 - 5 will cover the entire network and currently costs £18.10.
+London Underground prices vary depending on the time and distance of travel, however, a day Travelcard for zones 1 - 5 will cover the entire network and currently costs around £20.
 The London Underground’s 270 stations can be found in each of these zones and are connected via 11 different lines.
 Key tube stations include:

-Finally, London is of course famous for its red buses and there are almost 700 routes in operation across the city - including 52 that run throughout the night.
+Finally, London is, of course, famous for its red buses and there are almost 700 routes in operation across the city - including 52 that run throughout the night.
 These are often the preferred mode of transport for anyone needing to reach the city suburbs.

 London weather - as with the rest of the UK - can be somewhat difficult to predict.
-The city can have cold winters, with the temperature dropping below freezing on the coldest months.
+The city can have cold winters, with the temperature dropping below freezing in the coldest months.
 However, by contrast, London weather in July is usually warm and dry, with temperatures reaching average highs of 24 degrees.
 Whilst August can be a little hotter, typically the city doesn’t experience temperatures high enough to make it uncomfortable.
 British summers are notoriously unpredictable, however, so wet-weather clothing is essential packing at any time of year.
 The month of September is often a good time to visit, as the temperature is usually still warm, whilst being a little cooler than August in the evenings, making for a more comfortable stay.